vallode/smol/README.md

-# Smol
+# Smol.link

-A stupid simple URL shortener mostly for personal use
+A tiny link shortener written in Python3 using Flask.